 Avoid any food sensitivities or intolerances that could contribute to your bloating

-If you’re aware of your food sensitivities or intolerances – be extra strict about avoiding them in the 3-4 days leading up.
+If you’re aware of your food sensitivities or intolerances – be extra strict about avoiding them in the 3-to 4 days leading up.
 For me, it’s gluten, eggs, dairy, and all grains.
 Since I discovered my food sensitives 7 years ago, it’s honestly been life-changing and I hardly ever bloat.
 If you know yours too, be strict!
 It’s so worth it.

 Don’t know yours?
 In my 5-6 years of practice, gluten and dairy have been the most common food sensitives for women with bloating concerns – so you could start there and see if that helps.
 If you need inspiration and all of the guesswork taken out here, all of the recipes and meal plans on my website are a great start!